-Helton was initially unsure how members of this close-knit African-American church would react to a stranger, who isn't religious, taking pictures of them while they worshipped.
-But he was invited back the following Sunday, and over a four- to five-month period, he visited the church 19 times.
+Old and young worship together.
+Helton was initially unsure how members of this close-knit African-American church would react to a stranger, who isn't religious, taking photos of them.
+But he was invited back, and he said he formed close ties to members of the congregation.

-"They were giving me so much.
-I can't imagine another church that would let me come in and do that."
+"They were giving me so much," Helton said.
+"I can't imagine another church that would let me come in and do that."

 Foster's brother feels the spirit as he kneels.